RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 If somebody appeals,
 the dispute may be writ in the case law and memorialized for the ages.

-Movie deals get done during one or more of the five stages of film production, during which the players make a series of offers and counter-offers, which may or may not satisfy the requirements for a valid contract.
+Movie deals get done during one or more of the five stages of film production.
+As the story rights and talent deals fall into place, the players make a series of offers and counter-offers, some of which lead to enforceable contracts; others not.

 ### 5 Stages of Film Production